Courses may include

 CONC 1040 - Skills Development Long-term Care Clinical

-The Skills Development Long-term Care Clinical placement provides the learner with an introduction to the long-term care setting.
-The learner will demonstrate safe practice as a CCA in caring for persons with a variety of needs related to aging and/or health issues.
-The learner will be placed in a Level II nursing home under the direct supervision of an instructor.
+The Skills Development Long-term Care Clinical placement provides students with an introduction to the long-term care setting.
+Students will demonstrate safe practice as a CCA in caring for persons with a variety of needs related to aging and/or health issues.
+Placements will occur in a Level II nursing home under the direct supervision of an instructor.
 Completion of 110 hours of skills development is mandatory.

 CONC 1070 - Clinical (Home Support) I

-The Clinical Home Support I placement provides the learner with an introduction to the home support setting.
-The learner will demonstrate safe practice as a CCA in caring for individuals, with a variety of needs, at any stage of the life cycle.
-The learner will work in partnership with a mentor.
-By completion of the program, the learner will have completed a total of 80 hours in home support placement (Clinical Home Support I and II).
+The Clinical Home Support I placement provides students with an introduction to the home support setting.
+Students will demonstrate safe practice as a CCA in caring for individuals, with a variety of needs, at any stage of the life cycle.
+Students will work in partnership with a mentor.
+By completion of the program, students will have completed a total of 80 hours in home support placement (Clinical Home Support I and II).

 CONC 1200 - Dementia: Understanding the Journey

 This course prepares the student to work with persons experiencing Alzheimer Disease or other dementias in facility and/or community settings.
-The student will develop an understanding of dementia and the impact on both the individual and families.
+Students will develop an understanding of dementia and the impact on both the individual and families.
 Strategies based on the philosophy of providing person-centred care to persons as well as support to family caregivers will be explored.
 The course will be delivered through completion of the provincial standard Dementia: Understanding the Journey Course.
-The student must attend all sessions and complete the final project of the course to meet the requirements.
+Students must attend all sessions and complete the final project of the course to meet the requirements.

 CONC 2077 - Clinical (Home Support) II

-The Clinical (Home Support) II placement provides the learner with the opportunity to consolidate his/her learning in the home support setting.
-The learner will demonstrate safe practice as a CCA in caring for individuals, with a variety of needs, at any stage of the life cycle.
-The learner will work in partnership with a mentor.
+The Clinical (Home Support) II placement provides students with the opportunity to consolidate their learning in the home support setting.
+Students will demonstrate safe practice as a CCA in caring for individuals, with a variety of needs, at any stage of the life cycle.
+Students will work in partnership with a mentor.
 By completion of the program, the learner will have completed a total of 80 hours in home support placement (Clinical (Home Support) I and II).

 CONC 2200 - Open Mentorship